Monica Ali

 Monica Ali (মনিকা আলী; born 20 October 1967) is a British writer of Bangladeshi and English descent.
-In 2003, she was selected as one of the "Best of Young British Novelists" by Granta based on her unpublished manuscript; her debut novel, Brick Lane, was published later that year.
+In 2003, she was selected as one of the "Best of Young British Novelists" by Granta magazine based on her unpublished manuscript; her debut novel, Brick Lane, was published later that year.
 It was shortlisted for the Man Booker Prize.
 It was adapted as a 2007 film of the same name.
 She has also published four other novels.
 Her fifth novel, Love Marriage, was published by Virago Press in February 2022 and became an instant Sunday Times bestseller.

 Ali was appointed Commander of the Order of the British Empire (CBE) in the 2024 Birthday Honours for services to literature.
 She was elected a Fellow of the Royal Society of Literature in 2019.

 Early life and education

 Ali was born in Dhaka, East Pakistan (now Bangladesh), in 1967 to a Bangladeshi father and an English mother.
 When she was three years old, her family moved to Bolton, England.
 Her father is originally from the district of Mymensingh.
 She attended Bolton School and then studied philosophy, politics and economics at Wadham College, Oxford.